infor-design/enterprise-wc/src/components/ids-list-view/README.md

 - `deselect(dataIndex: number): boolean` Set a list item to be deselect, in dataset
 - `selectAll(): void` Set a all list items to be selected
 - `deselectAll(): void` Set a all list items to be deselected
-- `toggleAll(isDeselect?: boolean): void` Set all list items to be selected or deselected

 ## States and Variations (With Code Examples)